Fairness, not Emotion, Drives Socioeconomic Decision Making: Discussion

 \subsection{Limitation}

 We also have some limitations of our study.
 Firstly, in the current study, a jitter between the face stimulus and the offer presentation screen, primarily to constrain the total time of the experiment.
 Though this setting allows for a more naturalistic framework that resembles real-life bargaining scenario, it may lead to unwanted variability in the offer-induced electrophysiological signal.
-Although, we have analysed Contingent Negative Variation (CNV) as a marker of anticipation and could not find any trends suggesting negligible anticipatory effects (For details see Supplementary material G).\\ Secondly, the paradigm involved hypothetical economic incentives, as reported by Ferracci and colleagues \parencite{ferra2021}.
-Smaller, and perhaps more realistic, incentive could invoke a greater degree of reliability and engagement with the task amongst the participants, as was the case for Mussel et al. \parencite{mussel2013value}.\\ Thirdly, the absence of human agents might have impacted the acceptance behaviour, as unfair offers from a regular computer are less often rejected than those from a human agent \parencite{agent_comp_2019}.
-Fourthly, in contrast to most of the earlier studies, we failed to find a significant FRN modulation, though we found neurophysiological evidences indicating that the participants registered the emotion.
+Although, we have analysed Contingent Negative Variation (CNV) as a marker of anticipation and could not find any trends suggesting negligible anticipatory effects (For details see Supplementary material G).Secondly, the paradigm involved hypothetical economic incentives, as reported by Ferracci and colleagues \parencite{ferra2021}.
+Smaller, and perhaps more realistic, incentive could invoke a greater degree of reliability and engagement with the task amongst the participants, as was the case for Mussel et al. \parencite{mussel2013value}.
+Thirdly, the absence of human agents might have impacted the acceptance behaviour, as unfair offers from a regular computer are less often rejected than those from a human agent \parencite{agent_comp_2019}.
+Fourthly, in contrast to most of the earlier studies, we failed to find a significant FRN modulation, though we found neurophysiological evidence indicating that the participants registered the emotion.
+Additionally, the P3b component (expected to be found between 400 and 500 ms) could not be analysed as the participants had mostly responded before 500 ms, and the EEG signal would be hard to interpret due to motor activity-related noise.
 Another limitation of the current study is the sample size and some of the clusters being relatively small.
-Though the proposed strategy landscape has stayed consistent under multiple modelling framework (refer to Supplementary Material B), pre-registered studies (similar to \parencite{rodrigues2022second,Rodrigues2024}) should be conducted in future to confirm these findings with a larger sample size.
+Though the proposed strategy landscape has stayed consistent under multiple modelling frameworks (refer to Supplementary Material B), pre-registered studies (similar to \parencite{rodrigues2022second,Rodrigues2024}) should be conducted in the future to confirm these findings with a larger sample size.